Roaming Clients / Device Agents - Setup, Configure, and Manage

 Default Policy: This is the default or fall back policy that any device will use outside of additional profile and policy settings.

-Profile Description: Used to describe the purpose of this profile for internal operations
+Profile Description: Used to describe the purpose of this profile for internal operations.

 Dynamic Policy: When activated, operators can set policies based on the location of the client device.
 You can choose either a specific policy, or set the device to inherit the site/network based rules for any ScoutDNS network the client may be on.
 You can also set a completely different policy for offsite/roaming.
 Sites are known based on your ScoutDNS configured sites and networks.